Meth Withdrawal Symptoms, Detox and Treatment

 meth withdrawal symtpoms

-In fact, the Centers for Disease Control and Prevention (CDC) reports that an estimated 1.6 million Americans, ages 12 and older, admitted to using meth in the past year.
-Unfortunately, only a relatively small portion of those people ever receives treatment.
+Between 2015 to 1018, the Centers for Disease Control and Prevention (CDC) reports that an estimated 1.6 million Americans, ages 12 and older, admitted to using meth in the past year.
+Unfortunately, only a small portion of those people ever received treatment.

-The problem is compounded because cheap meth is being produced in Mexico in large quantities to serve people with a heroin addiction.
-Even more worrisome is that methamphetamine is being mixed with fentanyl to provide a more potent drug.
+The problem is compounded because cheap meth is being produced in Mexico in large quantities.
+Even more troubling is that methamphetamine is being mixed with fentanyl to provide a more potent drug.

 On the street, methamphetamine is sold under different names, like ice, crystal meth, glass, shards, and speed among others.